What Does a General Ledger Accountant Do?

 Although ledger books are becoming increasingly rare, the practice of tracking expenses on a regular basis is still widespread.
 The majority of the time, it takes place online or through specialized accounting software.
 Some of these programs will compile entries from multiple offices and departments automatically, and many will generate reconciliation reports and summaries with ease.
 However, human oversight is almost always required.
 This usually manifests itself in the form of a general ledger accountant.

 In most businesses, the ledger accountant is in charge of installing and maintaining financial tracking software.
 He or she is usually responsible for training employees on how to use the system and enforcing regular, accurate entries.
-Random audits are usually performed the accountant, who keeps an eye on discrepancies from day to day or year to year.
+Random audits are usually performed by the accountant, who keeps an eye on discrepancies from day to day or year to year.

 Although ledgers are an important part of corporate finance, they are far from complete.
 Ledger accounting must usually coexist with larger corporate transactions, such as mergers, acquisitions, profits, and high-level sales.
 Tax accounting and planning are also important.